gta-android/gta-reversed-android/README.md

-### GTA Android
+### GTA Reversed Android

-Ongoing decompilation of GTA:SA Android 2.10
+Reimplementation of GTA:SA 2.10 Android

 ### How to Set Up and Build in Android Studio